 Parents have been reading books before bedtime to their children for ages.
 It is not only a useful tool to spend some time with our children but it is very useful to help them fall to sleep.
 So why haven’t we been doing the same thing for ourselves?

 In fact, many do use the time they wind down right before bed as a way to pick up their favorite book or novel and get in a few chapters.
-But what they didn’t probably know is that reading before bed actually has some health benefits or that reading helps to reduce stress.
+But what they didn’t probably know is that reading before bed actually has some health benefits.

 Reading Helps You Sleep